IllSmithDa/studyGraphQL/graphQL_5_server.md

       users: () => {
         return UserList;
       },
-      // args represent the arguments passed by the client such as user id.
-It is
-      // an object and should be treated as such
       user: (parent, args) => {
         const { id } = args;
-        // mocking a database get functionality using lodash and userId
-        // set id type to number because the database FakeData has this id value
-        // as a number
         const user = _.find(UserList, { id: Number(id) });
         return user;
       },